SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-1.md

 Tools can be rotated by clicking and dragging the yellow dot.

-The size of the current weave will automatically grow when tools are added.
+The size of the current weave will automatically grow when tools are added or dragged over the current limits.

 <a id="block-editor"></a>